 The Human Brain Is Hardwired To Recognize Faces.
 But What If You Can't?

 Podcast:Short Wave Published On: Wed Jun 26 2024 Description: Humans are hardwired to see faces — even in inanimate objects.
 We have a lima bean-shaped part of our brains dedicated to facial recognition.
 But this process isn't always straightforward.
 Science journalist Sadie Dingfelder is one of 10 million Americans who are face blind, or struggle to recognize the faces of people they know.
 In her new book, Do I Know You? she dives into this, as well as the science of memory and imagination.
 Want more episodes on the wonder of the human brain?
-Email us at shortwave@npr.org.Learn more about sponsor message choices: podcastchoices.com/adchoicesNPR Privacy Policy
+Email us at shortwave@npr.org.To manage podcast ad preferences, review the links below:See pcm.adswizz.com for information about our collection and use of personal data for sponsorship and to manage your podcast sponsorship preferences.Learn more about sponsor message choices: podcastchoices.com/adchoicesNPR Privacy Policy